dsebban/md-blog/refactoring_to_functional_patterns.md

 ```

-In any meaningfull service you will need previously computed data, also you
-will want to persist it in case you crash or restart your app.
-This lead
+In any meaningful service you will need previously computed data.
+You'll also want to persist it in case you crash or restart your app.
+This lead to sateful functions.
-to satefull functions

 In order to rate a stock we need the previous prices and rating, this usually leads to
 this type of long ugly parameter list.